Sant Esteve Teleport

 SGSMontsec

-The Montsec Satellite Ground Station (SGSMontsec), designed and installed by the NanoSat Lab at the Universitat Politècnica de Catalunya · BarcelonaTech (UPC) and managed in collaboration with the IEEC, consists of a UHF/VHF antenna and an S-band antenna.
+The Montsec Satellite Ground Station (SGSMontsec) consists of a UHF/VHF antenna and an S-band antenna.
+Designed and installed by the NanoSat Lab at the Universitat Politècnica de Catalunya – BarcelonaTech (UPC) and managed in collaboration with the IEEC, it was inaugurated on 12 June 2021.

 The antennas are controlled from the Operations Centre in Barcelona, where satellite passes are planned and data is processed.